 The Yorkville Highlands appellation consists of approximately 40,000 acres straddling Highway 128 between the Alexander Valley to the southeast and the Anderson Valley to the northwest.

-There are approximately 50 wines that are produced from Yorkville Highlands grapes; all produced in very limited quantities.
+There are only about 50 appellation-designated artisan wines that are produced annually from Yorkville Highlands grapes; each made in very limited quantities.

 The Yorkville Highlands AVA area lies generally along the headwaters of Dry Creek and Rancheria Creek.
 The vineyards in the area are all above 850 feet in elevation.
 The area is a continuous string of high benches and land troughs bordered by even higher ridges with Highway 128 running down the middle.
 The U.S.G.S. topographic maps show the area is a valley, with Highway 128 and the Rancheria and Dry Creeks running along the northwest-southeast axis.
 This center line of the area is the lowest part, at approximately 850 feet, and the highest, in the area near the northern boundary, is over 3,000 feet.